 Evaluate how the licensee’s programs and procedures describe the evaluation process for leaks and spills.
 Examine the procedures describing the evaluation criteria for leaks and spills.

 The licensee’s programs and procedures establish mechanisms for the evaluation of leaks and spills based on the significance of the event.
-As noted in the guidance of RG 4.21, footnote 1, “radiologically significant” generally refers to the presence of radioactive materials at levels which could result in radiation exposures and doses in excess of the 10 CFR Part 20 requirements for radiation workers and members of the public, or in excess of liquid and airborne effluent concentration limits and releases to sewers under Appendix B to Part 20.
+As noted in the guidance of RG 4.21, footnote 1, “radiologically significant” generally refers to the presence of radioactive materials at levels which could result in radiation exposures and doses in excess of the 10 CFR Part 20 requirements for radiation workers and members of the public, or in excess of liquid and airborne effluent concentration limits and releases to sewers under Appendix B to 10 CFR Part 20.
 For significant events, the licensee’s programs and procedures require the determination of the apparent root cause, the extent of condition, and immediate and interim corrective actions.

+Inspection Requirement:

 02.06 Determine the status of the programs provided for minimizing contamination of the environment for 10 CFR 20.1406(a) and 10 CFR 20.1406(c).

-Inspection
+Inspection Guidance:

 Evaluate how the licensee’s conceptual site model has been developed and maintained.
 Examine the procedures used by the licensee to develop the site conceptual model.